Quick Links

 • Running sports competitions, or increasing participation in the School Games;

-• Providing places for pupils in after school and holiday sport clubs; and
+• Providing places for pupils in after school sports clubs.

 Sports Premium Funding